Home By Geneva >> 6 Key Benefits of Waking Up Earlier This Summer

 Summer is here meaning you now have more daylight than usual to use to your advantage.
 What can you do to start better using your early morning hours?

 First and foremost, it is important to stick to a schedule and to prepare your body for a healthy transition to earlier mornings.
 Early to bed, early to rise is more than a cliche catchphrase – it’s a formula that can keep you energized even when you begin to wake up earlier.
 Be sure you are still getting enough sleep and make any changes in your schedule gradually.

 Another way to smooth the transition is to create a bedtime routine to signal your body that it is time for sleep.
 Showering, reading a book, shutting off electronics, and a regular skincare routine can get you relaxed and ready for bed.

 Once you have your bedtime routine set up, it’s time to optimize your morning routine.
 If you tend to wake up groggy and sluggish, changing things up can help you be more alert and productive first thing in the morning.
 So, what can an earlier alarm mean for you?

-Beat Traffic – This final benefit may be all you need to be convinced to start waking up earlier.
+This final benefit may be all you need to be convinced to start waking up earlier.
 If you’re okay with leaving home earlier than normal, be prepared to miss some of the worst parts of early morning traffic.
-Stop by the gym, grab a coffee on the way, it may all be worth it to miss the worst traffic on your commute.
+Stop by the gym, grab a coffee, it may be worth it to miss the worst traffic on your commute.
 You can even choose a greener mode of transportation by busing, walking, or biking to work.

 Starting these habits in the summer when the sun is rising earlier can help you solidify them for the rest of the year.